 When shopping around for a mortgage refinance lender, make sure to consider the rates offered, fees involved and any minimum credit score requirements, but don’t stop there.
 Not all mortgage lenders are created equal.
 Make sure the lender has a good reputation, not just the lowest rates.
 You can start by checking with the Better Business Bureau or other consumer review sites.

 Before closing on your refinance mortgage, be sure you understand what your mortgage terms are.
-Talk to your lender and don’t hesitate to ask questions.
+Talk to your mortgage lender and don’t hesitate to ask questions.
 It’s far better to close with a clear understanding of your refinance loan than be stuck with a product that doesn’t work for your needs.